5GSEC/OAI-5G-Docker/O-RAN SC RIC Deployment Guide.md

 ```

-If you want to revert the changes, use `kubectl delete -f`, or `kubeadm reset` to remove the whold cluster.
+If you want to undeploy the pods, use `kubectl delete -f`, or `kubeadm reset` to remove the whole cluster.